AWegnerGitHub/awegnergithub.github.io-content/2023_02_04_chatgpt_beats_coderbyte.md

     # keep this function call here
     print(BracketCombinations(input()))

 Experience here says that is odd.
-Technically speaking, Python will allow you to have that `import` statemnet inside a function, but if I saw one of my developers do it, I'd mention it during a code review.
+Technically speaking, Python will allow you to have that `import` statement inside a function, but if I saw one of my developers do it, I'd mention it during a code review.
 I was curious though and submitted it as is.

 I also went back and told ChatGPT: